 Evaluation of the Safer Communities Fund

-We evaluate the specific grant activity and Safer Communities Fund as a whole.
+We evaluate the specific grant activity and may evaluate the Safer Communities Fund as a whole.
 We base this on information you provide to us and that we collect from various sources.

 2. About the grant program